sparesparrow/openssl-devenv/OpenSSL_Conan_QA_Testing_Report.md

 ## Executive Summary

 This report documents the comprehensive testing and quality assurance process for the OpenSSL Conan package integration.
-The testing revealed significant compatibility issues with Conan 2.x that were successfully resolved through systematic debugging and code fixes.
+The testing revealed significan compatibility issues with Conan 2.x that were successfully resolved through systematic debugging and code fixes.

 ## Test Objectives